cabrera-ziri/get_iso/README.md

 # get_iso

-Download the synthetic photometry for a MIST isochrone of a given logage and [Fe/H].
+Download the synthetic photometry for a MIST isochrone of a given logage, [Fe/H] and Av.